lusayo-nyondo/cookiecutter_djangoapp/README.md

 # Cookie Cutter Django App Template

+## Installation instructions
+- Clone this repo.
+- ** Make sure to create the `venv` in this directory not the `{@ cookiecutter.project_slug @}` project folder.
+Creating it inside the project folder causes build wheels to fail for experimental repos.

 A django application template for rapidly kicking off projects.
 Here's the planned features:

 - [☑️] - MyPy Django Stubs.